tinacms/tina.io/content/guides/tina-cloud/starter/create-account.md

 ### Site Urls

-When creating an app, you will notice there is a section titled **Development Environment**.
-This section can be found in your app's **Configuration** page.
+When creating an project, you will notice there is a section titled **Development Environment**.
+This section can be found in your project's **Configuration** page.
 This is where you enter the site urls where you will be using TinaCMS.
 This will most likely be `http://localhost:3000` and your production url.

 _Note: You do not need to specify a specific route._

-For more information about the dashboard and setting up an app, click <a href="/docs/tina-cloud/dashboard" target="_blank">here</a>.
+For more information about the dashboard and setting up an project, click <a href="/docs/tina-cloud/dashboard" target="_blank">here</a>.